microsoft/MTC_IOT_WALL/README.md

 I am proud to announce the release of the Next Generation OPC UA IIoT Wall.
 This document will provide the steps to ensure a successful rollout.
 I'd like to thank **Ranga Vadlamudi**, from the IoT Central team for his late night and weekend support.
 I'd like to thank **Hans Gschoßmann** for his insights to the OPC UA integration.
 A final thank you to **Ali Mazaheri** and **Chad Gronbach** for their time and leadership while I struggled to rebuild the OPC UA wall into an impactful demo and showcase for our customers.

+>I want to add a special thank to **Brad Murphy** for his support and persistance!
+I wouldn't have been able to get this done without his support.

 **Please Note:** The OPC UA Wall is an evolving solution and will continue to be improved through the coming weeks and months.
 I'll be posting a list of roadmap features and showcases that you can leverage for your customer events.
 If you would like to assist, I'm looking for volunteers.
 Reach out to me directly.

 Kevin Orbaker

 ## HP Gateway Setup

-The HP gateway installed on the OPC wall must be installed/upgraded with the latest version of Windows 10 Enterprise (currently this is build 21H2).
-It is best if you do a clean installation of Windows 10.
-Storage on the HP gateway is limited.
+The HP gateway installed on the OPC wall must be installed/upgraded with the latest version of [Windows 10 IoT Enterprise LTS](https://microsoft.sharepoint.com/:f:/t/MTCIESCommunity/EtlIMAxMDhFDi2K7XVo4c_gBnuWzI-ANKgQYtpHDJUT9CA?e=SPSNcv "Windows 10 IoT Enterprise LTS").
+You must do a clean installation.
 Do not install any unnecessary software.

+Once you have done an installation, make sure all updates are completed prior to proceeding with the installation.

+>Note: You might have to run Windows Update multiple times to get all the updates.

-Please make sure all updates are completed prior to proceeding with the installation.
-After all Windows Updates are applied, run Disk Cleanup on the C: drive (include system files) to free up space.
+After all Windows Updates are applied, run [Disk Cleanup](https://support.microsoft.com/en-us/windows/disk-cleanup-in-windows-8a96ff42-5751-39ad-23d6-434b4d5b9a68) on the C: drive (include system files) to free up space.

 ### Update Network Settings

-*This is a critical step as it must be done prior to the next steps.* The HP Gateway comes with two ethernet ports.
+>This is a critical step as it must be done prior to the next steps.

+The HP Gateway comes with two ethernet ports.
 Both ports are connected to the same switch, and by default, they both grab an IP Address from whatever DHCP server your wall is connected to.

-We need to assign a **static IP address** to one of the ports to ensure it can communicate with the devices that are plugged into the IoT Wall.
+One of the ports must be assigned a **static IP address** to one of the ports to ensure it can communicate with the devices that are plugged into the IoT Wall.

+#### Assign a Static IP Address

-From Windows, press **Windows + R**.
+* From Windows, press **Windows + R**.
 From the Run dialog enter  **control panel** and click **OK**

 - From Control Panel select **Network and Internet** and then select **Network and Sharing Center**.
 - From there you should see two ethernet connections.
 Names for these might vary (mine was labeled Ethernet and Ethernet 3).
 Choose one of the connections and select it.